|Skip to main contents|

 For some patients, hair on the back can be more than just an aesthetic issue.
 The hairs can become irritated, and itchy, and can cause their follicles to become infected.
 The effects are worsened with exercise, warm weather and associated sweating.

-3 to 5 treatment sessions will be sufficient to have long lasting effective results on the removal of leg hairs.
+3 to 5 sessions will be sufficient to have long lasting effective results on the removal of leg hairs.
 However, treatments on the legs may take up to an hour due to the large area, and so can be relatively high in cost.
 Annual sessions may be needed to ensure that hairs do not grow back.

 Chest and abdomen